DanKonigsbach/GetItemDate/Test/RunningTests.md

 ## Running the Tests within Visual Studio
 Within Visual Studio, you run the tests by Debugging the Test project.
 This will run the tests and show you the results.

+You may get a warning "This project is out of date: [...]
+Would you like to build it?"
+That's okay.
+Just click the "No" button to continue.

 The tests are not integrated with the Visual Studio Test Explorer.

 ## Running the Tests outside of Visual Studio